-E enorm the following steps.
-Copy the image file of the new device software into the main directory of the external memory Use only an image file suitable for the device.
-Create a text file startup.txt in the main directory of the external memory.
-Open the startup.txt file in the text editor and add the following line: autoUpdate= <image_file_name>.bin</image_file_name> Install the external memory in the device.
+- □ Transfer the new device software image into the main directory of the external memory.
+Use only a device software image suitable for the device. - □ Create a text file startup.txt in the main directory of the external memory. - □ Open the startup.txt file in the text editor and add the following line: - autoUpdate=<software_image_file_name>.bin - □ Install the external memory in the device. - Restart the device. - During the booting process, the device checks automatically the following criteria: - Is an external memory connected? - Is a startup.txt file in the main directory of the external memory?